Tamara Smart

 Tamara Valerie Smart (born 14 June 2005) is an English actress.
-She made her debut in the CBBC series The Worst Witch (2017–2020).
-She has since appeared in the revival of Are You Afraid of the Dark?
-(2019) and the Netflix series Resident Evil (2022).
-Her films include Artemis Fowl and A Babysitter's Guide to Monster Hunting (both 2020).
+She began her career as a child actress in the CBBC series The Worst Witch (2017–2020), the revival of the Nickelodeon horror anthology series Are You Afraid of the Dark?
+(2019), the Netflix series Resident Evil (2022) and the films Artemis Fowl and A Babysitter's Guide to Monster Hunting (both came out in 2020).
+She has since appeared in the Disney+ series Percy Jackson and the Olympians (2025) and the Angel series The Wayfinders (2025–).

 Personal life

-Smart was born in the North London Borough of Barnet to parents Fiona and Cornelius Smart.
+Smart was born in the North London Borough of Barnet to African-West Indian parents Fiona and Cornelius Smart.
 She took classes at Dance Crazy Studios and Razzamataz Theatre School Barnet.

 Career

 In 2017, Smart made her acting debut as Enid Nightshade in the CBBC series The Worst Witch.
 In 2018, she had a starring role as Hailey Hicks in drama series Hard sun.
-In 2019, she starred as Louise Fulci in the third revival of children's anthology series Are You Afraid of the Dark?.
+In 2019, she starred as Louise Fulci in the new revival of the Nickelodeon horror anthology series Are You Afraid of the Dark?.
 In 2020, Smart was cast to play Juliet Butler In the science fantasy adventure film Artemis Fowl.
 Also In 2020, Smart played a major role as Kelly Ferguson in the dark fantasy comedy film A Babysitter's Guide to Monster Hunting.
 In 2022, Smart starred as Jade Wesker in the action horror series Resident Evil.
 She voiced the character Siobhan in the stop-motion animated film Wendell & Wild.

-In September 2024, Smart was cast as Thalia Grace in the second season of Percy Jackson and the Olympians.
+In September 2024, Smart was cast as Thalia Grace in the second season of the Disney+ series Percy Jackson and the Olympians.